MildRacc/Freaky-Estops/README.md

-# FreezyEStops - Raspberry Pi Version
+# FreakyEStops - Raspberry Pi Version

 A Raspberry Pi implementation of the emergency stop system originally developed for ESP32.